-- Share quick story about the weekend or question that you know will start conversation while waiting on everyone to join.
-That way, you're not all silently sitting there and it starts building connection.
+- Share a quick story about the weekend or question that you know will start a conversation while waiting on everyone to join.
+That way, you're not all silently sitting there and it starts building a connection.

 - Wrap up the small talk quickly as soon as everyone has joined.

 - Don’t start unless the key people are there so you don’t have to repeat things.

 - Begin with a summary of the agenda and purpose of the meeting.